Next Start

 Become Familiar With Boat Engines at MMI

-If you love being around boats and being on the water, a career as a marine technician could be something to consider.1.3 Marine Mechanics Institute (MMI) offers a 51-week Marine Technician Specialist training program that could give you the experience and education you need for the industry.7
+If you love being around boats and being on the water, a career as a marine technician could be something to consider.
+Marine Mechanics Institute (MMI) offers a 51-week Marine Technician Specialist training program that could give you the training and education you need for the industry.1.3

-Courses cover a range of topics to give you the foundational knowledge employers are looking for, including an overview on a range of boat engines.
-Students learn the skills necessary to diagnose and service these major parts.
+Courses cover a range of topics to give you the foundational knowledge employers are looking for, including an overview of a range of boat engines.
+Students are taught the skills necessary to diagnose and service these major parts.

 Pursue a job in a field you’re passionate about.
 MMI can help get you there.
 Request more information today!